andrewufrank/dainoSite/ReadMe/07separateTheme.md

 - images
 - cascading style sheets (CSS) in `static` folder.

-The elements are brought together with the content using the [Pandoc templates](https://hackage.haskell.org/package/pandoc-3.1.1/docs/Text-Pandoc-Templates.html) and a template to construct a `LaTeX` input file to produce the PDF.
+The elements are brought together with the content using the [Pandoc templates](https://hackage.haskell.org/package/pandoc-3.1.1/docs/Text-Pandoc-Templates.html) and a template to construct a `LaTeX` input file to produce the PDF.^[Currently `master7tufte.dtpl` for HTML output and `latex7.dtpl` for PDF output.]